inmanta/inmanta-core/docs/resource_sets.rst

 pair of resource id and agent.
 If the first constraint is not met, a full compile might fail, while if the second is not met, the export will be rejected because two services are trying to configure the same resources.

 For example, consider the example model from before.
-If two networks with two routers each would be created, they would result in two disjunct resource sets, as pictured below.
+If two networks with two hosts each would be created, they would result in two disjunct resource sets, as pictured below.

 .. digraph::  resource_sets